cinaral/rk4_solver/README.md

 set(rk4_solver_INCLUDE_DIR ${rk4_solver_SOURCE_DIR}/include)
 ```

 Use CTest to test the library before using.
-Three tests are included:
+There are three included tests.
 - Sine wave
 - Motor response
 - Bouncing ball